foxxman/SpaceCorp_test/README.md

 # Movies Site Backend

-This is the backend component of the Movies Site, a web application for browsing and searching movies.
+This is the backend component of the Movies Site, a web application for creating, udating and browsing movies.
+Site use the jwt-tokens authentication for protected endpoints.

 ## Installation